kelvtang/pons-nft/contracts/README.md

 ## PonsListingCertificate
 The PonsListingCertificate resource represents a listing or minting of a PonsNft on to the Pons NFT Marketplace.
 If it represents a listing, it can be redeemed for the original PonsNft if it has not yet been purchased.

+## Escrow
+The Escrow resource represents a certain request for the Pons account to exchange resources (i.e. Pons NFTs and Flow tokens) for other resources.
+Anyone can submit Escrows to the Pons Escrow contract.
+Once submitted, the committed resources are locked-up in a Escrow resource inside the submitter's storage, until either the Escrow is terminated, or the Pons account consummates the Escrow, which grants the exchange for the desired resources.
+Both the submitter and the Pons account are able to terminate an Escrow, which will cause the locked-up resources to be released to the submitter.
+Once the Pons account decides that an Escrow no longer requires attention, the Pons account can dismiss the Escrow.

+Each Escrow is associated with an id (`String`), a heldResourceDescription (`EscrowResourceDescription`), a requirement (`EscrowResourceDescription`), and a fulfillment (`EscrowFulfillment`).
+The id is unique at any given time, among Escrows that have not yet been dismissed.
+This allows the Pons account to differentiate between and fulfill each individual Escrow differently.
+The heldResourceDescription describes the resources that are locked-up in the Escrow.
+The requirement describes the minimum amount of Flow tokens and the minimal set of NFTs which will be accepted in exchange for the resources locked-up in the Escrow.
+The fulfillment contains capabilities for the submitter to receive Flow tokens and NFTs obtained via exchange with the Escrow.

+## EscrowManager
+The EscrowManager resource represents the means by which the Pons account can browse, consummate, terminate, and dismiss submitted Escrows.
+Only one instance is created, and stored in the Pons account.

 # Contracts